polymonster/pmfx-shader/readme.md

 Cross platform shader compilation, with output reflection info, c++ header with shader structs, fx-like techniques and compile time branch evaluation via (uber-shader) "permutations".

+A single file does all the shader parsing and code generation.
+Simple syntax changes are handled through macros and defines found in [platform](https://github.com/polymonster/pmfx-shader/tree/master/platform), so it is simple to add new features or change things to behave how you like.

+pmfx currently supports a subset of shader functionality with features added on an as-needed basis, it has been used in a number of personal projects as well as some upcoming commercial projects so the feature set is fairly compehensive but by no-means complete.

 This is a small part of the larger [pmfx](https://github.com/polymonster/pmtech/wiki/Pmfx) system found in [pmtech](https://github.com/polymonster/pmtech), it has been moved into a separate repository to be used with other projects, if you are interested to see how pmfx shaders are integrated please take a look [here](https://github.com/polymonster/pmtech).

 ## Supported Targets